jiak94/coverage/README.md

 * `save_result`: Write result to file, should be `True` or `False`
 * `statistic`: If need coverage percentage, should be `True` or `False`

-# Before Start download the modified qemu by executing
+# Download the modified qemu by executing

     ./qemu.sh

+# Executing
 If `statistic` is set to `True` in the config file, please use the ida script `bb_lift.py` to generate the static analysis file for both binary and its shared objects.

-# Executing
 Simply exectue `python coverage.py config`
 If `save_result` is set to **True**, a overall hit address will be stored in result folder.